-Pro-Tip: I prefer the stand alone GPS becuase they don’t rely on cell service, or wifi.
+Pro-Tip: I prefer the stand-alone GPS because they don’t rely on cell service or wifi.

 I am always forgetting something when I travel.
 Who doesn’t?
 We are only human, and mistakes will happen.
-In fact, this list is a culmination of the many, many times, I have forgotten something and thought “NOT AGAIN!”
+In fact, this list is a culmination of the many times I have forgotten something and thought, “NOT AGAIN!”

 For more tips on What to pack for your trip check out our Travel Resources

 Am I forgetting something?
 Contact us to let us know